Ben-DestoyrOfWorlds/DAIR-CloudIndependence/README.md

 * `ALLOWED_HOSTS` in Django is set to `*`.
 In production, this should be appropriately limited.

+* In terraform/aws/terraform.tfvars a hard coded `allowed_net` variable is set to 0.0.0.0/0 allowing all traffic to the demo instnace.
+This should be looked into and secured if you would like to block general web traffic.

 # Tool Descriptions
 ## Python and Django - Application Language and Framework